-Prince Henry the Navigator conducted a special school in Portugal for seamen and explorers and helped launch the Great Age of Exploration.
+Through his early development of Portuguese exploration and his search for new trade routes, Portugal's Prince Henry the Navigator helped launch the Great Age of Exploration, Christopher Columbus later studied charts) in Portugal.
 He was convinced that the world was round and that he could sail west and eventually arrive in the Indies.
 Columbus persuaded the King of Spain to provide him with three ships-and crewmen and supplies-for his historic voyage in 1492.
 Columbus was correct in his belief that the world was round, but he did not know about the American continents, which the Europeans would call the New World.